 To view the user goal model, click on the Models/User Goal model.
 Like other models, clicking on model nodes provides more details on the user goal or task.

 Working with workbooks¶

-When running ug2wb.py you need to indicate the user account, database and name of the XLSX file to be generated, i.e.
+If you have server access, you can also run the cairis/bin/ug2wb.py script, indicating the user account, database, and name of the XLSX file to be generated, i.e.